gettimora/timora/licenses/COMMERCIAL_LICENSE.md

   PolyForm restrictions on redistribution but may be maintained internally by the licensee.
-- **Integration.** Compiled clients, SDKs, or connectors built on top of the Scheduling Service may be distributed to the licensee's own customers so long as the Scheduling Service source code itself is not provided.
+- **Integration.** Compiled clients, SDKs, or connectors built on top of the Timora may be distributed to the licensee's own customers so long as the Timora source code itself is not provided.

 ### Restrictions and Reporting

 - **No Public Distribution.** Source code redistribution is prohibited under PolyForm.
 Customers that need open distribution should instead rely on the AGPLv3 license in `LICENSE`.
 - **Private Fork Reporting.** Licensees maintaining private forks must provide a quarterly written summary of substantive changes, deployment footprint, and